 Could you or someone you know benefit from weekly telephone contact?

-Would you or someone you know enjoy hearing a child read?
+Would you or someone you know enjoy hearing a child read a story over the telephone every week?

 This is a poem written by Doris Turner (age 87 years), a ‘Silver Listener’.